 At French Funerals, the immediate family is allowed to be there for the beginning of the cremation process.
 If the family chooses, up to ten people (outside times of pandemic) can gather for half an hour to view their loved one beforehand.
 The deceased is brought out in the cremation container or casket that was selected by the family, and those present can place notes or flowers with their loved one and say their final goodbyes.

 The family may then escort their loved one to a private crematory.
 Members of the family may act as pallbearers to assist their loved one into the machine, as well as begin the cremation process with the help of a crematory operator.
-If families prefer to view the cremation only, they can be present to witness only.
-As the entire cremation process can take from 3-4 hours, many families choose not to stay after the cremation has been initiated.
-However, at French they are welcome to remain until the cremated remains are returned to them.
+Following the initiation of the cremation, our professional crematory staff takes over to supervise the remainder of the cremation process in private.
+Typically, the cremated remains are ready to be returned or for burial in 24 hours.

 Participating in the final disposition of someone you love can be profoundly healing.
 In some religions, such as Hinduism, being present at the cremation is an important funeral ritual.
 But many families have found the experience to be beneficial.
 Being there for a loved one’s final moments can help bring acceptance and closure, as well as comfort.